jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Endian.md

 `Big` 1

-Indicates that Big Endian is in use.
+Indicates that the most significant byte is at index 0.

 <a name='Jcd.BitManipulation.Endian.Little'></a>

 `Little` 0

-Indicates that Little Endian is in use.
+Indicates that the least significant byte is at index 0.